woylie/let_me/README.md

 Even if a user is generally allowed to see a certain resource type, they may only be allowed to see a subset of the data.
-For example, in a blog system, a user might only be allowed to see published posts, unless they are a writer.
+For example, in a blog system, a user might only be allowed to see published articles, unless they are a writer.
 Or in a system where users belong to companies, a company user might only be allowed to see users who belong to the same company.

 In order to scope your queries depending on the user type, you can implement the